 The export markets listed below accept residue levels greater than 50 mg/kg but less than 200 mg/kg.
-If exporting to these markets it is recommended that no more than three phosphorous acid sprays are applied and the last spray is applied no later than 30 days before harvest.
+If exporting to these markets it is recommended that no more than three phosphorous acid sprays are applied and the last spray is applied no later than E-L 33, berries still hard and green.

 The export markets listed below have residue tolerances lower than 50 mg/kg.
 Trials indicate that residues of phosphorous acid are highly variable and a reliable recommended use for phosphorous acid cannot be made for these markets.

 - China (7.5 mg/kg)